anish9/Deep-Learning-Notes/Deep_Learning_Interview.md

-1- Explain a scenario where you prefer to use seperable convolution2D instead of standard convolution2D?
-2- Explain a scenario when it is more suitable to use 1x1 kernel ?
+1- Explain a scenario where you prefer to use seperable convolution2D instead of standard convolution2D? \n 2- Explain a scenario when it is more suitable to use 1x1 kernel ?
 3- which is parallelizable Transformers or RNN?
 4- When paging memory is useful for performance gain in model training ?